Vegan Orange Cake

 Icing the cake

-To make the icing, mix together 150g of icing sugar (1 + 1/4 cups) and 3 tablespoons of cold water.
-If you want the icing to be runnier, you can add more water and likewise, if you want it to be thicker, you can just add more icing sugar.
+To make the icing, mix together 150g of icing sugar (1 + 1/4 cups) and 2 tablespoons of freshly squeezed orange juice.
+If you want the icing to be runnier, you can add more juice and if you want it to be thicker, just add more icing sugar.
+Gently spread the icing over the top of your eggless orange loaf, letting it drip down the edges a little bit.

 Add a sprinkling of orange zest over the top and let the cake sit at room temperature for around an hour.
 This will give the icing time to set and become hard, making it easier to cut into without mess.